aligheshlaghi97/asynchronous-python/README.md

 2. * **Getting Started with asyncio**
      - Overview of the asyncio module in Python
      - Runners
-     - Basic syntax and usage of coroutines and event loops
+     - Awaiting coroutines, creating tasks and using event loop
-     - Writing your first async Python program
-     - Basic syntax of asyncio
+     - Other important APIs of asyncio

 3. * **Handling CPU and I/O Bound Tasks**
      - CPU-bound vs I/O-bound